-Minister means "the Minister" for Citizenship and Multicultural Affairs, the Assistant Minister, and his or her authorised representative performing relevant functions as the Minister under the Migration Legislation
+Minister means "the Minister" for Immigration, Citizenship and Multicultural Affairs, the Assistant Minister, and him and the Minister means the Minister means and his or her authorised representative performing relevant functions as the Minister under the Migration Legislation.

 Nominate means to lodge a nomination application for a TSS or ENS visa under Migration Legislation.